AMUHUMAD98/MathsGame/README.md

 # On Guithub search: AMUHUMAD98/MathsGame to find the game.

 # Description:
-The Python Math Game is an enjoyable and engaging method for children aged 5-8 to practice basic math operations such as addition, subtraction, multiplication, and division.
+The Python Tkinter Math Game is an enjoyable and engaging method for children aged 5-8 to practice basic math operations such as addition, subtraction, multiplication, and division.
 The game features an easy-to-use interface and is built using the widely-used Python programming language, making it simple for players to set up and begin playing.

 # Installing Python
 If you don't have Python installed on your machine, you can follow the instructions below: